alexanderovie/datos/docs/interfaces/IFeaturedSnippetDataforseoLabsSerpElementItem.md

 > `optional` **etv**: `number`

-Defined in: main.ts:116554
+Defined in: main.ts:117938

 estimated traffic volume
-estimated paid monthly traffic to the domain calculated as the product of CTR (click-through-rate) and search volume values of all keywords in the category that the domain ranks for learn more about how the metric is calculated in this help center article
+estimated organic monthly traffic to the domain;
+calculated as the product of CTR (click-through-rate) and search volume values of the returned keyword learn more about how the metric is calculated in this help center article

 ***